 Justin Bates (27:12):

-So it’s more communication, more frequent communication and things like Microsoft teams picking up your cell phone to talk to your manager, if you need be or on your office phone, all those things have been extremely important.
-And just making sure that we’re all in this together and checking on one another and just… I haven’t talked to so and so in a while, I need to call and check on them and that’s been important because almost everyone I’ve talked to… People have a lot of folks in their house, could use a little time away from their loved ones and people who are single or alone in their homes, we’re really craving that human interaction.
+So it’s more communication, more frequent communication and things like Microsoft teams picking up your cell phone to talk to your manager, if you need to be or on your office phone, all those things have been extremely important.
+And just making sure that we’re all in this together and checking on one another and just… I haven’t talked to them in a while, I need to call and check on them and that’s been important because almost everyone I’ve talked to… People have a lot of folks in their house, could use a little time away from their loved ones and people who are single or alone in their homes, we’re really craving that human interaction.

 Justin Bates (27:47):

 So aside from the technical day to day work stuff, that’s been a big thing that we’ve tried to focus on and just letting everyone know that we’re here for them and if they need help to reach out.

 I think it’s important.
 And as much as we talk about brand loyalty from our customers, there’s also that from the employer aspect as well.
 So, Tom, I saw you laugh a little bit too hard about being back in the office, need a little break from home.
 So I don’t want to put you on the spot because I don’t want to get you in any trouble to make [crosstalk 00:28:18].